 Flag of South Sudan

-Ten years ago today, on 9 July 2005, South Sudan, the 193rd and most recent United Nations member state, adopted its flag.
-Today also marks the fourth anniversary of its independence from the Republic of Sudan.
-The South Sudan Flag is identical to that of the Sudan People’s Liberation Movement.
-It is also similar in construction […]
+South Sudan adopted its flag on 9 July 2005 and gained its independence from the Republic of Sudan on 9 July 2011.
+The flag of South Sudan is identical to the flag of the Sudan People’s Liberation Movement.
+It is also similar in construction and colours to two other flags: those of Sudan and of neighbouring […]

 Korean Unification Flag